zd3nik/SubSim/protocol.md

 The `TYPE` field is always a single ASCII character.
 This is so you can easily check the message type by examining the first two characters of the message, which will always be the type character followed by a pipe `|` character. **Only checking the first character to determine the message type could lead to errors.**  For example, if you receive `Protocol Error` the message type is *not* `P`, it is an error message or an errant/invalid message and should be treated as an error message.

-Any message that does not follow the prescribed format should be treated as an `ERROR MESSAGE`.
+Any message that does not follow the prescribed format should be treated as an error message.

 Leading and trailing whitespace characters should be stripped from each field.